cgswords/laurens/README.md

 # laurens
-A Spineless, Tagless G-machine Implementation in PyPy
+A Spineless, Tagless G-machine Implementation in RPython